-2017 MGA PACE OF PLAY POLICY
+PACE OF PLAY POLICY

-The MGA Pace of Play is a "checkpoint" policy based on players reaching a specific point on the course by the time established by the Committee.
-The concept is simple: maintain your position on the golf course.
+The Pace of Play is a "checkpoint" policy, similar to that which the USGA uses at its Amateur-only championships, based on players reaching a specific point on the course by the time established by the Committee.
 It places the responsibility for maintaining the pace where it belongs - with you, the player.
+The concept is simple - maintain your position on the golf course with the group in front of you.
+Please note that you will not be warned if out of position.

-The goal of the MGA Pace of Play Policy is to ensure that a reasonable pace of play is maintained by the whole field, not to force an unreasonable pace of play.
+The goal of the Pace of Play Policy is to ensure that a reasonable pace of play is maintained by the whole field, not to force an unreasonable pace of play.

-Scorecards will have the time your group is expected to complete each hole.
-If you fall behind, you are expected to play efficient golf and get back into position.
-This might mean playing ready golf or continuous putting (both are permitted in stroke play).
-If available, atomic clocks will be stationed behind the putting greens on holes #5 and 14.
-Then, if available, clocks will be placed on the teeing grounds of holes #9 and 18 giving you the opportunity to check on your pace throughout the course.
+If you fall behind the group in front of you, you are expected to play efficient golf and get back into position.
+This might mean playing ready golf or continuous putting.
+Atomic clocks will be stationed behind the putting greens on holes #5 and 14 in order to get an idea of your time to that point of the round.